Consensys/quorum-aws/README.md

 From the root of this project, you can execute the following two scripts in order to build Docker images for quorum, constellation, and quorum-aws.
 The latter will be built both locally and in docker (to be deployed to AWS.)
 We need to build and push these Docker images before we can run a cluster on AWS.

+If we haven't already, we need to pull Quorum and Constellation down into the `dependencies` directory:

+- `git submodule init && git submodule update`

+Then build the Docker images and push them to ECS repositories:

 - `./build && ./push`

 ### A note on how we are using Terraform